fedarko/pyfastg/README.md

 [![PyPI](https://img.shields.io/pypi/v/pyfastg)](https://pypi.org/project/pyfastg)

 ## The FASTG file format
 FASTG is a format to describe genome assemblies, geared toward accurately representing the ambiguity resulting from sequencing limitations, ploidy, or other factors that complicate representation of a seqence as a simple string.
-The official spec for the FASTG format can be found [here](http://fastg.sourceforge.net/).
+The official spec for the FASTG format (version 1.00, as of writing) can be found [here](http://fastg.sourceforge.net/).
+The rest of this documentation, when it references the FASTG spec, will be referencing this document.

 pyfastg parses graphs that follow **a subset of this specification**: in particular, it is designed to work with files output by the